Does abuse of men by women really happen? What does it look like?

 Just because women on average are smaller than men on average doesn't mean women can't hurt men.
 It turns out -- size doesn't matter.
 (Well, to be more specific, size matters somewhat, but it isn't everything.)

-A woman can hurt her male partner in all sorts of ways: emotionally, psychologically, financially, spiritually, legally, physically, and sexually.
+A girlfriend or wife can hurt her boyfriend or husband in all sorts of ways: emotionally, psychologically, financially, spiritually, legally, physically, and sexually.

 Yes, I said physically and sexually.